Rohit-Dixit27/training/rails/projects/Book_Management/README.md

 or we can override the layout by declare in controller.

 -->to  assign a specific layout for the entire application, use a layout declaration in your ApplicationController class:

+---->Conditional Layouts
+Layouts specified at the controller level support the :only and :except options.
+These options take either a method name, or an array of method names, corresponding to method names within the controller: